SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ###### foundationalism

-Foundationalism is one of the horns of the agrippa-trilemma, states that ⟮c+;knowledge⟯ ultimately ⟮c+;rests on certain basic beliefs⟯, which require no further justification.
+Foundationalism is one of the horns of the agrippa-trilemma, states that ⟮knowledge⟯ ultimately ⟮rests on certain basic beliefs⟯, which require no further justification.
-⟮c+;Foundationalist⟯ theories mainly differ in ⟮c+;what sort of basic beliefs are posited⟯ Things that are often posited as basic beliefs for foundationalism are: self-evident/incorrigible beliefs, beliefs from introspection, beliefs aquired via the senses, or an otherwise special kind of belief (such as decartes "clear and distinct" ideas) the problem with accepting ⟮c+;truthes of the senses⟯ as ⟮c+;basic beliefs⟯ is that ⟮c+;one might be mislead (e.g. descartes' demon)⟯
+⟮Foundationalist⟯ theories mainly differ in ⟮what sort of basic beliefs are posited⟯ Things that are often posited as basic beliefs for foundationalism are: self-evident/incorrigible beliefs, beliefs from introspection, beliefs aquired via the senses, or an otherwise special kind of belief (such as decartes "clear and distinct" ideas) the problem with accepting ⟮truthes of the senses⟯ as ⟮basic beliefs⟯ is that ⟮one might be mislead (e.g. descartes' demon)⟯

 ####### sense experience